-There have been some recent innovations however that have kept the lead acid format viable and still cost effective, carbonizing & AGM.
-The Ouback Energy Nano Carbon batteries exemplify this new breed and are an excellent choice for a budget minded battery bank.
+There have been some recent innovations however that have kept the lead acid format viable and still cost effective, Absorbed Gas Mat construction and carbonizing.
+AGM batteries are nearly sealed tight (they do have small vents).
+This greatly reduces both the dangerous off gassing of hydrogen and the required monthly maintenance to replace the evaporated liquid.
+Carbonizing the plates reduces the amount of sulphur crystals that can form internally by PSOC daily cycles, and this extends the cycle life of the battery.
+The Ouback Energy Nano Carbon battery exemplifies this new breed and is an excellent choice for a budget minded new battery bank installation.
 A 200NC Energycell can store 178 Amp hours at the 20 hour rate of discharge, and if limited to a 50% DoD has a life of 2,800 cycles.
+Trojan has a line of carbonized AGMs that can be used as a direct replacements for older tired flooded battery banks

 A significant development in energy storage was introduced in 2015 in the form of the the handsome and very power denseTesla Powerwall lithium-ion home battery.
 The introduction of the Powerwall has sparked an explosion of public interest in how we will use and store electricity.
 Within just months of Tesla's introduction numerous other large companies also jumped in and began developing Li-ion batteries with ever increasing capabilities.The initial Powerwall home storage battery was almost immediately matched in performance by batteries from LG Chem and Sonnen Most recentlyPika Energyand Panasonic have announced the Harbour battery system.
 For those considering a new solar/storage energy system, this deserves serious consideration as all of the controlling communications and parameters have been designed to work in perfect harmony.
 The competition continues to be fierce in the compact lithium ion battery market and in the long run this will definitely benefit the consumer.
 The initial price for Li-ion batteries is currently high, however that is offset by the very long life, compact size, and the ability for the battery to be nearly fully discharged with minimal adverse effects.